 The World Cup is the premier circuit on the IBSF calendar.
 It features eight races across three continents with overall champions crowned at the end of the campaign.

-A global showpiece, the World Championships take place once a year, except in Olympic years.
-The event features both bobsleigh and skeleton and is the highlight of the sliding calendar.
+A global showpiece, the World Championships take place once a year, except in Olympic years, and is the highlight of the sliding calendar.